-Bar charts, pie charts, infographics and mappings are all examples of ways to visually display your data.
-Decide on which format will work best for the type of data you have.
+Bar charts, pie charts, infographics, and mappings are examples of ways to display your data visually.
+First, decide on which format will work best for the type of data you have.

-Remember, the more interesting and interactive the visualization, the more time readers are going to spend on it.
+Remember, the more interesting and interactive the visualization, the more time readers will spend on it.

 Shaping your data-driven story requires a combination of creative and analytical staff members.
 The analytical people will collect and filter the data while the creatives will find the story that is dying to be told.

 Make sure to be original, providing a new spin or unique point of view that has not been touched on before.
 A good technique to read about for this is the Skyscraper Technique content marketers use.

 Before launching your story, ask a project outsider for feedback on the piece.
 What do they think about it?

 You will find that you may have to distill the data down even further or use a good ole’ handy thesaurus to find words that would tell the story more effectively.